Medicare in Montana

 - Montana requires Medigap insurers to offer plans to disabled Medicare beneficiaries under the age of 65,6 but premiums are higher for these enrollees.4

 - There are 24 stand-alone Medicare Part D prescription plans available in Montana in 2023, with premiums starting at $4.70.7 About 47% of all Montana Medicare beneficiaries have stand-alone Medicare Part D prescription drug coverage.2

 Medicare enrollment in Montana

-Medicare Advantage in Montana
+Frequently asked questions about Medicare in Montana

 Medicare beneficiaries can choose to get their coverage through private Medicare Advantage plans (assuming they live within the service area of one or more Advantage plan), or directly from the federal government via Original Medicare (Medicare Part A, which covers hospital services, and Medicare Part B, which covers outpatient services).

 When enrollees are choosing between Original Medicare and Medicare Advantage, there are pros and cons to either option, and the right solution is different for each person.

 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.